NSLS Reviews: Separating Facts from Fiction

 The said kit contains the following: shirt, certificate, pin and car decal.
 If bought during registration, the membership kit also includes a plaque.

-So, how do you become a fully inducted member of the NSLS?
+So, how do you become a fully inducted member?

-After paying the one-time membership fee, you must complete certain steps in order to turn from a pre-inducted member, who is eligible to take advantage of the various NSLS membership perks, to a fully inducted member:
+After paying the one-time membership fee, you must complete specific steps to turn from a pre-inducted member, who is eligible to take advantage of the various NSLS membership perks, to a fully inducted member:

 - Orientation.
-Attending the first meeting of new NSLS members allows pre-inductees to obtain all the pieces of information they need to complete the induction process successfully.
+Attending the first meeting of new NSLS members allows pre-inductees to obtain all the information they need to complete the induction process successfully.

 - Leadership training.
 A seminar that involves a 3-hour interactive video training session, it’s designed to help new NSLS members identify as well as overcome obstacles that are keeping goal attainment at bay.

 - Broadcast event.
-Because the NSLS is a leadership-based honor society, it isn’t surprising that pre-inducted members watch some of the most successful motivational speakers discussing an assortment of leadership-related topics.
+Because the NSLS is a leadership-based honor society, it isn’t surprising that pre-inducted members watch some of the most successful motivational speakers discussing various leadership-related topics.

 - Team meetings.
-Groups of new NSLS members are brought in one place in order to work together and offer one another peer coaching on achieving their respective goals.
+Groups of new NSLS members are brought in one place to work together and offer one another peer coaching on achieving their respective goals.

 Let’s take a look at some of the things to enjoy for being a member of the NSLS: